All Episodes

 That's not our fault.

-But the point here is then they decided to get in.
+But the point here is, then they decided to get in.

 Then they tried to link the synagogue shooting to Donald Trump when the shooter actually hated Trump because Trump was so pro-Israel.

-Look, uh a CNN guy was getting harassed.
+Look, a CNN guy was getting harassed.

-I said, I hope you're all right.
+I said, I hope you're right.

 I've been through this myself.